 If the financial statements aren't provided on time, we'll advise FMA that they're overdue.
 We can't waive breaches or grant extensions in filing time.
-If you want to discuss late or overdue filing, contact FMA through their Ask a Question online service.
+If you want to discuss late or overdue filing contact the FMA.

 Help with financial reporting

 The FMA website has information and tools to help with financial reporting requirements and compliance.

 - Find out what information and documents you need to provide when registering an offer.